Lokeshwaran-M/jam-gpt/README.md

 ## Installation :

-### unstable release
+### stable release
-> jam-gpt==0.0.3 may not have fine tuning as its still under development and may contain bug please report issues if any
+> jam-gpt==0.0.4 may not have fine tuning as its still under development and may contain bug please report issues if any

 ```bash
 pip install jam-gpt